 Documents related to commercial matters can either be legalised by the Foreign and Commonwealth Office or the Arab British Chamber of Commerce prior to submitting to the Jordanian Consulate for further attestation.

-The consular fee is £63.20 per document for documents related to commercial matters and £10.20 per document for documents related to personal matters.
+The consular fee is £63.20 per document related to commercial matters, £118.40 per commercial document incl.
+London and Arab Chambers fees and £10.20 per document related to personal matters.

 Turnaround time is likely to be 3-4 working days for processing personal documents.

 For commercial documents, if London and Arab Chambers legalisation is required, turnaround time is likely to be 7-8 working days.

 The document must refer to Jordan, and, if referring to any other country within its contents then is likely to be rejected.

 Educational documents issued from an educational institute based in the UK for the purpose of accreditation from the Ministry of Higher Education of Jordan can be legalised from the British Council in Amman, so there is NO NEED for the Jordanian Consulate legalisation or the UK Foreign and Commonwealth Office Apostille.